IceCruelStuff/ServerCore/README.md

 # Attention

-Do not use on production until there is a stable release.
+Do not use this plugin.
+It is currently still in development.

 | ![Download icon](https://storage.googleapis.com/material-icons/external-assets/v4/icons/svg/ic_file_download_black_18px.svg) Latest Build | License |
 | :---: | :---: |